guatzin818/www/Configuration.md

 ```

 It means first ```27``` lines samples belong one query and next ```18``` lines belong to another, and so on.(**Note: data should order by query**) If name of data file is "train.txt", the query file should be named as "train.txt.query" and in same folder of training data.
 LightGBM will load the query file automatically if it exists.

+update:
+You can specific query/group id in data file now.
+Please refer to parameter ```group``` in above.